 -- Ronnie Charrier (@ronniecharrier) June 15, 2016

 If you do choose to join a chat using a business account, you will stick out, so remember to stay away from excessive self-promotion and otherwise spammy behavior.

 Now that you're ready to Twitter chat, jump right in and contribute.
 Add value to the discussion with your answers and observations, follow like-minded individuals, and remember to have a good time doing it.
 By that, we mean to share a lot of funny GIFs :) As the weeks go on and you consistently provide insight to the chat community, other participants will begin to take notice and you should see your influence in the chat grow right along with your personal network (as you can see in the spikes below, when we participate in #BufferChat, we see huge increases in our reach).

 How to Start a Twitter Chat

-Once you’re a seasoned Twitter chat participant, you may want to make the jump into hosting your own Twitter chat.
-For businesses, this offers a chance to build your community and create real life relationships with the social media users best equipped to amplify your brand message.
-On a personal level, moderators of successful chats have seen their networks grow exponentially, while attracting job offers, and establishing themselves as influencers within their niches.
+Once you're a seasoned Twitter chat participant, you may want to make the jump into hosting your own Twitter chat.
+For businesses, this offers a chance to build your community and create real-life relationships with social media users best equipped to amplify your brand message.
+On a personal level, moderators of successful chats have seen their networks grow exponentially while attracting job offers, and establishing themselves as influencers within their niches.